georrgee/CountriesExercise/README.md

 # Countries Exercise
-A simple swift application that displays a list of countries with their details
+A simple swift application that displays a list of countries with their details.
+A user is able ot search by the name of the country, it's capital, region and country code

 ## Features
 - Fetch and display list of countries